Sex work: Factors in sex workers' health

 There is a possibility that sex work's status as a criminal offense could lead sex workers to engage in practices that impact their own health and safety.
 In countries where sex work is classified as a crime, condoms can be used as a form of evidence.
 The Sex Workers Project is an organization that provides legal and social services for sex workers.
 In a study done regarding the impact of using condoms as evidence, the Brooklyn Defense Services provided data that showed that between 2008 and 2009 there were around 39 sex work-related cases in which condoms were used as evidence.
 There is a chance that in order to decrease the chance of arrest, sex workers are inclined to participate in unprotected sex.
 If this is the case, this would contribute to the higher risk of sexually transmitted infections these workers face, as aforementioned.

 In Tangent with this, it is not uncommon for sex workers experiencing health difficulties to not take the appropriate steps with healthcare professionals due to fear or distrust in them.
 A survey done by STAR-STAR, a partner of the human rights organization UNFPA, concluded that almost a quarter of sex workers were denied healthcare services because of their occupation.

 Communication between health-care providers and sex workers

-In the interest of providing the best care for Sex Workers seeking health care, transparent communication can enhance the quality of services being provided.
+In the interest of providing the best care for Sex Workers seeking health care, transparent communication can enhance the quality of services.
 This can be practiced on both sides of this relationship.
 For example, a care provider could include questions in their sexual history questionnaire that pertain to the exchange of sex for money.
 Being prompted with these kinds of questions could mitigate the anxiety that if the patient is honest about what they do would cause their services to be declined.
-This might encourage the patient to be more honest about their entire experience and history, which would allow for a better decision to be made in regards to treatment.
+This might encourage the patient to be more honest about their full experience and history, which would allow for a better decision regarding treatment.